 To add a new patient, click the “Create Patient” button (#3 in Figure 21).
 This will display a Patient Builder modal.
 To create a new patient, follow the steps outlined in Section 5.

-To perform inline editing of a patient, click the gear button (#5 in Figure 21) and click the “Edit” button (Figure 23).
+To perform inline editing of a patient, click the gear button (#5 in Figure 21) and click the “Edit” button as shown in Figure 23.
 This will enable the Last Name, First Name, Expected Values, Description, Birthdate, Deathdate, and Gender fields for easy inline editing.
-When editing is complete, click the green checkmark to save the changes or the red “X” to cancel and not save the changes (Figure 24).
+When editing is complete, click the green checkmark to save the changes or the red “X” to cancel and not save the changes as shown in Figure 24.

-To have the full Patient Builder editing capabilities for a patient, click the “Open” button (Figure 23).
+To have the full Patient Builder editing capabilities for a patient, click the “Open” button shown in Figure 23.
 This will open a model that contains the Patient Builder.
 Follow the steps outlined in Section 5 for editing in this view.